apache/beam/website/www/site/content/en/blog/timely-processing.md

 receive a call back.

 To put the finishing touches on our example, we will set a processing time timer as soon as any data is buffered.
-We track whether or not the timer has been set so we don't continually reset it.
-When an element arrives, if the timer has not been set, then we set it for the current moment plus `MAX_BUFFER_DURATION`.
+Note that we set the timer only when the current buffer is empty, so that we don't continually reset the timer.
+When the first element arrives, we set the timer for the current moment plus `MAX_BUFFER_DURATION`.
 After the allotted processing time has passed, a callback will fire and enrich and emit any buffered elements.